AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 Please refer to this [troubleshooting guide](../express-unavailable-error.md).

-### Why do I see CORS errors in Safari due to caching?

-This is often not a true CORS issue.
-In some cases, Safari incorrectly caches GET requests across different domains by reusing (or overwriting) cache entries instead of creating separate ones per domain.
-When a cached response from one domain is reused for a request made from another domain, it can surface as an apparent CORS failure in Safari—even though the same flow works correctly in other browsers.

-**Recommendation**

-- Test your flows on Safari (especially for cross-domain asset downloads).
-- Ensure appropriate cache headers are set so responses aren’t reused incorrectly.
-- If you are working with third-party integrations, share any new domains that need to be allowlisted to avoid genuine CORS issues.
+### Why might cross-domain requests behave differently in Safari?

+In some cross-domain workflows, Safari may exhibit unexpected behavior because of how it caches GET request responses across different origins.
+Unlike other browsers, Safari may reuse or overwrite cached responses between domains, which can surface as CORS-related errors even when the integration is correctly configured.

+This issue is commonly observed in flows where an additional asset request is triggered from another domain (for example, share or download actions implemented by the host application).

+To mitigate this behavior:

+- Validate the flow across multiple browsers to isolate browser-specific issues
+- Ensure all required domains are properly allowlisted for the integration
+- Configure the asset or image domain to return the `Vary: Origin` response header so responses are cached separately per origin

+If the issue persists, review any additional cross-domain asset requests in the implementation flow and coordinate with your Adobe partner for further guidance.

 ### How can I debug and troubleshoot errors effectively?